FAIRvocabularies/fairvocabularies.github.io/_pages/webStandards.md

 A URI is a name designed to be unique, there are many schemes.
 A URI is a name that can be encoded using standard Latin alphabet, numbers and a limited set of other characters (the ASCII character set), following rules specified in [IETF RFC 3986](https://tools.ietf.org/html/rfc3986)

-An IRI is a generalised URI that allows names constructed with non-Latin characters and a broader set of symbols (anything that can be encoded using UTF-8)
+An Internationalized Resource Identifier (IRI) is a generalised URI that allows names constructed with non-Latin characters and a broader set of symbols (anything that can be encoded using UTF-8).
+More details can be found in [IETF RFC 3987](https://tools.ietf.org/html/rfc3987).